Divided family: Reunions

 Between 1970 and 1980 South Korea began to catch up with North Korea in economic development.
 In 1971-1972 the Red Cross talks regarding divided families ended without any agreement being reached.
-In 1983 the Korean Broadcasting System hosted a ‘Campaign to Reunite Ten Million Divided Families’ telethon that attracted millions looking for their divided families, but it was only broadcast within South Korea, due to North Korea’s non-participation.
+In 1983 the Korean Broadcasting System hosted the Finding Dispersed Families telethon that attracted millions looking for their divided families, but it was only broadcast within South Korea, due to North Korea's non-participation.
 Still, after the 95 minute program was extended to 453 hours and 45 minutes due to overwhelming response, 10,000 out of 109,000 applicants were reunited.

-In 1980 Choong Lim Chun, a Canadian, began to reunite divided families, including Korean Americans, after receiving a letter and picture of his older sister in 1979 from a security guard for North Korea’s Olympic team, while working as a reporter for the New Korea Times.
+In 1980 Choong Lim Chun, a Canadian, began to reunite divided families, including Korean Americans, after receiving a letter and picture of his older sister in 1979 from a security guard for North Korea's Olympic team, while working as a reporter for the New Korea Times.
 Although Korean Americans initiated contact, North Koreans sought their relatives as well by advertising in North Korean media and later, applying to meet them.
 Following his death in 1995, his wife Soon Young has continued his work.

 Between 1989 and 1991 were the three “Golden Years” for Korean Americans.
 Politician and activist, Lim Su-kyung, publicly advocated for reunification and reunions.
 Lim even travelled to Pyongyang, but was arrested for violating the National Security Act after she returned to the South through Panmunjom.
 Travel to the North was abundant.
 However, this was followed by the “Dark Times” between 1992–1997, because North Korea ended Korean American visitations due to complaints from its general populace about preferential treatment given to the family members of Korean Americans.

 In 2000 June 13–15, a Summit between South Korean President Kim Dae Jung and North Korean leader Kim Jong Il was held, where South and North Korea agreed to host reunions.
 Only Korean Americans who were related to South Korean candidates were able to participate.
 According to the 2000 U.S. Census Bureau, there were between 1.2 and 1.4 million Korean Americans.

 In 2001 there was a trial exchange of correspondence between 300 members from each side.
 According to calculation in 2001, 12,664 of the 116,460 South Koreans who originally applied to the National Red Cross died less than a year after their application – 10.9% of the total number of applicants from the South.